megsavel/Stock-Tracking-App/README.md

 # Flask on Heroku

-This project is intended to help you tie together some important concepts and technologies from the 12-day prep course, including Git, Flask, JSON, Pandas, Requests, Heroku, and Bokeh for visualization.
+This project is intended to help tie together some important concepts and technologies from the 12-day prep course, including Git, Flask, JSON, Pandas, Requests, Heroku, and Bokeh for visualization.